mnalbantli/airbnb-istanbul-price-analysis/README.md

 ---

-## Next Steps

-- 🚀 Deploy a Streamlit app for live price prediction
-- 📅 Add time-series modeling for calendar price trends
-- 💬 Extend with review sentiment analysis (NLP)
-- 📌 Convert notebook into modular scripts and pipelines

----

 ## 🙋 About Me

 I’m **Mustafa** — a data analytics M.S. student at UTC with a background in marketing and a passion for understanding behavior through data.